 As a Canadian, when I think about the city of Phoenix, I think of hot weather and golf courses.
 While I’m completely correct about the presence of those two things, the day hiking around Phoenix is far more up my alley!
 Looking into hiking trails near Phoenix, I was blown away by the incredible variety, easy access, and true beauty of the three massive mountain reserves within a stone’s throw from the city.
+So even if you only have a couple of says to explore, hitting the outdoors is one of the best things to do in Phoenix!

 1. Tom’s Thumb, McDowell Mountain Preserve